Brinxu/Data-Scientist-Nanodegree/L1-Introduction to Dta Science/README.md

 ## Analysis Results

-Results and discussion were published on Medium: https://medium.com/@brinxu1/predict-loan-status-9784e36a5736
+Key results and findings were listed below.
+A blog was published on Medium: https://medium.com/@brinxu1/predict-loan-status-9784e36a5736

-Key points:
 - For those with a home, I found that borrows' APR is the lowest for full-time employed.
 - For those without a home, it is one of the highest for those who do not have a home.
 - Putting together, it looks like those who are full-time employed and have a home enjoy the highest loan amount as well we the lowest borrower APR.